Battle of Guadalajara: Aftermath

 Franco, who was uncomfortable with the prospect of the CTV successfully crushing the Republic forces by itself (he believed this would give the impression that the fall of Madrid was wholly creditable to a foreign army) brimmed with Schadenfreude over his allies' humiliation.
 Officers in General Moscardó's HQ raised a toast to "Spanish heroism, of whatever colour"—probably the only time Nationalist forces toasted a Republican triumph of arms.
 Franco's soldiers began singing popular Italian tunes with lyrical changes mocking the defeated CTV.
 The following chorus, originating with Moscardó's Navarrese, humorously takes the Italians to task for their earlier complaints about the lack of motorized transport in Nationalist ranks:

 The CTV may have lost the battle because Franco did not start a side offensive, from Jarama toward Alcalà de Henares, as agreed on March 1 with General Roatta.
 After seeing that the Nationalists were not attacking, the Republicans were able to redeploy the troops facing Jarama to meet the Italian offensive.
 Later, when faced by General Roatta, Franco tried to excuse himself saying that his Generals ignored his orders to advance.
 It is possible he used the Italian troops as cannon fodder to gain time to regroup his troops, exhausted after Jarama.
 This is explained by the Franco's fear towards the Italians and their attitude to win the war "alone", forcing the Caudillo's war leadership.
 This also explains the ungrateful songs against the Italians which despite all were decisively contributing with personnel and equipment to the nationalist cause.

 Analysis

-British historian Paul Preston identified several factors contributing to the Italian debacle:
+British historian Paul Preston identified factors contributing to the Italian debacle: